dr-rompecabezas/free-genai-bootcamp-2025/README.md

 The codebase was then migrated to FastAPI and Vue, using the Windsurf code editor, as part of a learning exercise to test the capabilities of the new generation of AI-powered code editors.

-TODO: The migration experience will be documented in a `/dev-tools` directory.
+The migration experience is documented in the `/dev-tools` directory.

 ## /genai-architecting directory